 - The student and the counselor sign the Major Area Electives form.

 - After form is complete, submit form through the District's Forms & Documents page here

 - The evaluator makes the necessary changes in the student's educational plan.

 Petition for Exception to course repetition Policy

 Students who believe that they have a compelling reason for an exception to a policy (i.e. any academic policy) may file a petition.
 There is one petition for exception to policy: Petition for Exception to Course Repetition Policy.
 See the Academic Review Committee page for details.

 This petition must go through the Academic Review Committee process.

 Request for General Education Certification

-Please refer to the General Education Certification section for information.
+Please refer to the General Education Certification page for the requirements and procedure.

 619-388-2680 | firstname.lastname@example.org